Hub and Spoke Marketing – A Digital Marketing Strategy for the Rest of Us

 Where do these customers interact with your business?
 More and more, it’s online; specifically, it’s your website.
 Your website is digital real estate that you own; it’s your hub.

 You know where they are.
 You know who they are.
 You know how they interact with your business.
-The hub and spoke model is a content marketing strategy that brings it all together.
-It’s a strategy that uses digital marketing to maximizes value creation—value for your customers, and value for your business.
+The hub and spoke marketing model is a content marketing strategy that brings it all together.
+It’s a strategy that connects digital marketing tactics to maximizes value creation—value for your customers, and value for your business.